hanyoseob/matlab-koopman/README.md

 So far we have briefly reviewed how to linearize from a finite-dimensional nonlinear dynamical system to an infinite-dimensional linear dynamical system based on koopman theory.

 However, we does not cover how to find an optimal observation function $g$.
-Actually, it is difficult to determine the proper observation function $g$ and the observation fucntion $g$ is sensitively related to a performance of a koopman operator.
-Therefore, to determine the observation function $g$, we need experties in the dynamical system.
+Actually, it is difficult to determine the proper observation function $g$ and the observation function $g$ is sensitively related to a performance of a koopman operator.
+Therefore, to determine the observation function $g$, we need expertise in the dynamical system.

 ---

 An algorithm is closly similar to [DMD](https://github.com/hanyoseob/matlab-DMD).

-First, measured vector space $\vec\mathbf{x}$ is transformed to function space $\vec\mathbf{y}$ using obervation function $g$.
+First, measured vector space $\vec\mathbf{x}$ is transformed to function space $\vec\mathbf{y}$ using observation function $g$.

-Next, Using the observables $\vec\mathbf{y}$, a linear dynamical system $A_Y$ is constructe as follows:
+Next, Using the observables $\vec\mathbf{y}$, a linear dynamical system $A_Y$ is constructed as follows:

 $$
 \bar{Y} =